-Successful higher education teaching must be competence-based.
-Setting the competence aims for courses, study modules, degrees and parts of degrees is a basic requirement for the students' self-understanding of their competence, recognising and acknowledging previous knowledge (AHOT) and for acquiring working life abilities.
-Learning aims should be clearly communicated.

-Teaching qualifications and experience of student counselling should be observed when filling teaching-oriented positions.
+- 164 Successful higher education teaching is necessarily required to be based on 165 knowledge.
+The study entities shall correspond to the amount of work 166 calculated in ECST credits.
+The university shall control the equivalence of the 167 used working time and ECST credits received from courses.
+Setting the 168 competence aims for courses, study modules, degrees and parts of degrees 169 is a basic requirement for the students' self-understanding of their 170 competence, recognising and acknowledging previous knowledge (AHOT) 171 and for acquiring working life abilities.
+Learning aims should be clearly 172 communicated. - Teaching qualifications and experience of student counselling should be observed when filling teaching-oriented positions.
 When recruiting new employees for teaching positions, completion of university pedagogics should be required in a reasonable time after the start of the employment or the verification of corresponding competence with other means (AHOT).
 If the job description includes English teaching, applicant's language skills should be ensured in order to guarantee the quality of teaching.

 University should organise high-quality education of university pedagogy.
-Pedagogic education should be provided for teaching staff and doctoral students doctorate researchers.
+Pedagogic education should be provided for teaching staff and doctoral researchers.
 Teaching staff's language skills, international capabilities and abilities to operate in a changing and multicultural environment should be promoted through staff and language training.
 Teachers' IT competence and ability to utilise educational technologies should be supported and developed.
-Status of the Finnish language in education and scientific publishing should be secured.
+The position of Finnish language in education and scientific publication activities shall be safeguarded.

 The university should make more extensive use of joint teaching.
-Joint teaching ensures the quality of teaching and supports the development of teachers in their work.
+Joint teaching ensures the quality of teaching and support the development of teachers in their work.

-188 Contact teaching supports communality and contributes to developing 189 social skills, which are necessary in students' lives.
-Studies should include a 190 sufficient amount of contact teaching.
-Attendance should only be required 191 when it is justified for learning.
+Contact teaching supports commonality and contributes to developing social skills, which are necessary in students' lives.
+Studies should include a sufficient amount of contact teaching.
+Attendance should only be required when it is justified for learning.
 Remote teaching should be utilised appropriately as part of contact teaching, but a degree should not only consist of remote studying.
 The quality of contact teaching should be ensured.
+Remote teaching shall not replace contact teaching for savings reasons, but shall be justified and timely from the perspective of learning.
 When recruiting staff and deciding on admission numbers, special attention should be paid to increasing the student-teacher ratio especially in disciplines where contact teaching and small group studying have a central role and in disciplines where the student-teacher-ratio is already poor.

 Remote or independent studying should not be the primary completion method of a degree.
 Remote teaching should be justified for learning and at a right time.
 Optimally, remote teaching brings flexibility in completing degrees, as long as its quality and purposefulness is ensured.
-Hybrid teaching may complement and makes education more flexible.
+Hybrid teaching has been established as part of modern higher education studies.
+It needs to be developed comprehensively and the qualitative gaps between faculties in hybrid teaching shall be decreased.
 However, hybrid teaching should not take resources from other teaching.
 Contact teaching can be organised both as small group teaching and as mass lectures so that the choice serves students in an optimal manner.
 It should be possible to follow mass lectures remotely and through recordings of decent quality.